Our International Debt Collection Business

-Our international client base is continuing to expand with some ten per cent of our business now generated by overseas work.
+Our international client base is continuing to expand with some 15% of our business now generated by overseas work (as of July 2020).
 We’ve recently renewed links with firms in Italy and the Netherlands, as well as acting for clients in Portugal.

 Working with or on behalf of clients overseas means getting to grips with different systems and processes, both legal and financial.